marcusca10/GenericScimConnector/README.md

 2. Open Visual Studio and choose clone or checkout.
 3. Use the clone link from Github int the repository link feild and click clone to make a local copy of all files.
 The solution should open.

+Jmeter is an apache open source testing framework built with java available for download at https://jmeter.apache.org/download_jmeter.cgi
+Java is required to run Jmeter and should be add to PATH After expanding the download there is a .jar file ApacheJMeter file that can be executed.
+Once it runs file -> open ~.jmx will load the tests Under thread group the target URI can be enabled/disabled or changed with the user defined varible options Making sure the sample is running the test can be run (ctrl + r), or clicking the start button The results of the tests apear in the results tree.

 ## Runnning the sample

 The solution is in the ScimReferenceApi folder and can be built and run from VisualStudio.
 Either locally for testing purposes with IIS Express or it can be published to Azure as a web app.
 All the enpoints are are at the host /api/ directory and can be interacted with the standard HTTP requests. eg {host}/api/Users can take a GET reequest that will return all users.
 The /api/ route can be changed at the top of each controller.
 Also included in the repository is a .jmx file that can be used with Jmeter or other simialr tools for validation purposes.
 Currently the http request defaults is set to send requests to https://scimreferenceapi19.azurewebsites.net/ but will need to be changed to your specific URI.
 All the tests pass with the code in the repo and check CRUD for users and groups along with pagination, filtering, and attribute filtering.
 Any changes to the source code should at least pass all the sample tests.

+To publish the solution to Azure first make sure you are signed into visual studio with the account that has acces to your hosting resources.
+Then click the solution file in the solution explorer and select publish from the list on the left of the window.
+Alternatively use the Search (ctrl + q) at the top of the page to search for "publish"
+If the solution has not yet been published this will open a dialog in a new window.
+Make sure app service is selected and the radio button for create new is pressed and click create profile.
+This will advance the dialog to have several options.
+The name feild is for the name of the app but is also the first part of the default URL so removeing the date time numbers from the end is a good idea.
+Select the resource group and plan you would like to use then hit publish.

 ## Key concepts